ldionne/mpl11/README.md

 ## Running the tests
+To run the tests, you will also need to have CMake installed.
-At the root of the project:
+If this is the case, you can go to the root of the project and do:

 `make gen-cmake` --> Generates CMake files in the _build/_ directory.